hyechanshin/Codecademy-Web-development/Gold_Medal_Metrics-NodeJS,SQL/README.md

 #### goldMedalNumber

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the number of gold medals that country has won in all Olympic games, aliased to the name `count`.
+Returns the SQL command that retrieves the number of gold medals that country has won in all Olympic games, aliased to the name `count`.

 #### mostSummerWins

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the year where the given country won the most summer medals, along with the number of medals aliased to 'count'
+Returns the SQL command that retrieves the year where the given country won the most summer medals, along with the number of medals aliased to 'count'

 #### mostWinterWins

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the year where the given country won the most winter medals, along with the number of medals aliased to 'count'
+Returns the SQL command that retrieves the year where the given country won the most winter medals, along with the number of medals aliased to 'count'

 #### bestYear

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the `year` that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.
+Returns the SQL command that retrieves the `year` that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.

 #### bestDiscipline

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the `discipline` in which that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.
+Returns the SQL command that retrieves the `discipline` in which that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.

 #### bestSport

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the `sport` in which that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.
+Returns the SQL command that retrieves the `sport` in which that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.

 #### bestEvent

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the `event` in which that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.
+Returns the SQL command that retrieves the `event` in which that country won the most Olympic medals, and how many medals were won, aliased to the name `count`.

 #### numberMenMedalists

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the number of men who have won Olympic medals for that country, aliased to the name `count`.
+Returns the SQL command that retrieves the number of men who have won Olympic medals for that country, aliased to the name `count`.

 #### numberWomenMedalists

 Takes an argument, the name of a country.
-Returns the SQL command that will retrieve the number of women who have won Olympic medals for that country, aliased to the name `count`.
+Returns the SQL command that retrieves the number of women who have won Olympic medals for that country, aliased to the name `count`.

 #### mostMedaledAthlete

-Takes an argument, the name of a country. returns the sql command that will retrieve the `name` of the athlete who won olympic medals for that country, aliased to the name `count`.
+Takes an argument, the name of a country. returns the SQL command that retrieves the `name` of the athlete who won olympic medals for that country, aliased to the name `count`.

 #### orderedMedals

 Takes three arguments, the name of the country and, optionally, a `field` to sort the results by and a boolean, `sortAscending` representing whether the list should be ascending in value (`true`) or descending (`false`).
-This function should return a SQL query that returns all fields for every Olympic medal won by the given country in the specified order, ascending or descending.
+This function returns a SQL query that returns all fields for every Olympic medal won by the given country in the specified order, ascending or descending.

-#### Bonus: orderedSports
+#### orderedSports

 Takes three arguments, the name of the country and, optionally, a `field` to sort the results by and a boolean, `sortAscending` representing whether the list should be ascending in value (`true`) or descending (`false`).
-This function should return a SQL query that retrieves all the sports that country has received a Gold Medal in in the specified order, ascending or descending.
-Additionally the query returned should return the number of times the given country received a medal in that sport, aliased to the name `count`, furthermore the query should calculate, as a percentage, how much of the country's Olympic gold medals were in that sport, aliased to the name 'percent'.
+This function returns a SQL query that retrieves all the sports that country has received a Gold Medal in in the specified order, ascending or descending.
+Additionally the query returned returns the number of times the given country received a medal in that sport, aliased to the name `count`, furthermore the query calculates, as a percentage, how much of the country's Olympic gold medals were in that sport, aliased to the name 'percent'.

-## Testing
+## Status

-A testing suite has been provided for you, checking for all essential functionality and edge cases.
+Project is _finished_.

-To run these tests, first, open the root project directory in your terminal.
-Then run `npm install` to install all necessary testing dependencies (if you haven't already).
-Finally, run `npm test`.
-You will see a list of tests that ran with information about whether or not each test passed.
-After this list, you will see more specific output about why each failing test failed.
+## Inspiration

-As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
-The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.
+This project was based on [CodeCademy's Web Development career path](https://www.codecademy.com/learn/paths/web-development).